Cushing Disease and Cushing Syndrome

 Description

-- Cushing syndrome is defined as excessive glucocorticoid exposure from exogenous (steroid medications) or less commonly from endogenous sources (pituitary, adrenal, pulmonary, etc.).
+- Cushing syndrome is defined as excessive glucocorticoid exposure from exogenous sources (such as steroids) or less commonly from endogenous sources (pituitary, adrenal, pulmonary, etc.).

-- Cushing disease is glucocorticoid excess due to excessive adrenocorticotropic hormone (ACTH) secretion from a pituitary tumor.
+- The most common cause of endogenous Cushing syndrome is Cushing disease, which is characterized by excessive adrenocorticotropic hormone (ACTH) secretion from a benign pituitary adenoma.

-- System(s) affected: endocrine/metabolic, musculoskeletal, skin/exocrine, cardiovascular; neuropsychiatric
+- System(s) affected: endocrine/metabolic, musculoskeletal, skin/exocrine, cardiovascular and neuropsychiatric

 Pediatric Considerations